António Silva (footballer): International career

 Silva represented Portugal at under-16, under-17, under-18 and under-19, for a total of 18 caps, serving as captain for the latter.
 On 24 September 2022, Silva made his under-21 debut, replacing André Amaro in a 4–1 friendly defeat of Georgia.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
 He made his senior international debut in a friendly against Nigeria on 17 November, starting in Portugal's 4–0 win.
 With Portugal having secured qualification from their group, he started in the last fixture, featuring in the 2–1 loss to South Korea in Al Rayyan.
 In doing so, he became the youngest player ever to represent Portugal at the World Cup at 19 years, one months and three days old.

+On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+After Portugal secured qualification from their group, he made his debut in the competition, starting in the last fixture against Georgia.
+In the match, he committed an error leading to Georgia's first goal before he conceded a penalty, resulting in a 2–0 for Portugal, earning various criticisms for his performance.
+He would not feature for Portugal in the knockout stage as they were eliminated from the tournament in the quarter-finals after losing to France 5–3 in a penalty shootout.

+Silva was called up to the Portugal senior team on 20 May 2025, for the 2025 UEFA Nations League Finals that were played in June, being part of the team that won the tournament, despite not making an appearance.

 Style of play

-A hard-tackling and versatile defender, Silva is a physically strong, right-footed centre-back, who usually features on the right-hand side of central defence, but he is able to play on both sides due to being comfortable at passing the ball with both feet.
-He is able to pass in different directions, whether to a teammate on the same side as him, or switching it to the opposing side or making vertical line-breaking passes, in order to dictate play in any direction from the back.
-He is known for being an accurate tackler, who is very good at winning back possession, and at anticipating and intercepting plays, due to his acute tactical intelligence, speed of thought, marking ability, positional sense and his ability to read the game.
-In addition to his defensive skills, he is comfortable on the ball, possessing good technical ability, as well as good distribution.
-He is also known for his ability to cover ground and put pressure on or anticipate opponents in positions higher up on the pitch.
+A hard-tackling and versatile defender, Silva is a physically strong, right-footed centre-back, he his known for his precise tackling, tactical intelligence, and ability to read the game.
+Comfortable with both feet, he excels at distributing the ball, whether maintaining possession, switching play, or breaking lines with vertical passes.
+His defensive strengths include anticipation, marking, and positional awareness, while his mobility and technical skills enable him to contribute effectively both defensively and in transition.

-He is also known for his leadership skills, with former Portuguese international Abel Xavier commenting that for his "security, maturity, vision of the game, assertiveness, aggression, and for his leadership and not for his age, he can be the future captain of Benfica".
-Silva idolises compratriot Cristiano Ronaldo and Benfica legend Luisão and also cited compratriot Rúben Dias, Antonio Rüdiger and Virgil van Dijk as inspirations.
+Silva is also recognized for his leadership qualities, with former Portuguese international Abel Xavier noting his "security, maturity, game vision, assertiveness, aggression, and leadership".
+Xavier emphasized that, regardless of his age, Silva has the potential to be the future captain of Benfica.
+Silva idolises compatriot Cristiano Ronaldo and Benfica legend Luisão and also cited compatriot Rúben Dias, Antonio Rüdiger and Virgil van Dijk as inspirations.